Where to see manatees in Florida?

-Seeing manatees in Florida is one of those bucket list experiences.
+Seeing manatees in the Springs in Florida is one of those bucket list experiences.

 It must be a bucket list activity for a lot of people as after we finished our tour in Crystal River in Florida our guide commented “Okay folks, another thing you can cross off your bucket list!”

 When we were researching about Manatees in Florida it was a little hard for us to work out where you see them and also where you can swim with them.

 In this guide, we will answer all your burning questions about seeing and swimming with manatees in Florida as well as a little helpful facts about Manatees.